 Disciplinary proceedings conducted by the University are subject to the Family Educational Rights and Privacy Act (FERPA), a federal law governing the privacy of student information.
 FERPA generally limits disclosure of student information outside the University without the student's consent, but it does provide for release of student disciplinary information without a student's consent in certain circumstances.

 Students should be aware, however, that information collected during the investigation process may be subpoenaed in civil or criminal proceedings.
-Additional information about the University's FERPA policies can be found at: http://www.pace.edu/osa/student-records/paceuniversity-ferpa-policy.
+Additional information about the University's FERPA policies can be found online.